-Fight Designer Sole Proprietor Kevin Inouye is a Certified Teacher and Theatrical Firearms Instructor with the Society of American Fight Directors, an Assistant Professor of Acting, holds an MFA in Theatre Pedagogy, and can offer SAFD certificate courses or stand-alone workshops in a variety of topics.
-He literally wrote the book on Theatrical Firearms, available through Focal Press or on Amazon and elsewhere.
+Fight Designer Sole Proprietor Kevin Inouye is a Certified Teacher and Theatrical Firearms Instructor with the Society of American Fight Directors, Certified Teacher with the National Michael Chekhov Association, an Assistant Professor of Acting, holds an MFA in Theatre Pedagogy, and can offer SAFD certificate courses or stand-alone workshops in a variety of topics.
+He literally wrote the book on Theatrical Firearms, and one on Screen Combat.
 He has taught a variety of ages and stage combat/stunt subjects (as well as acting), including theatrical swordplay, movie fights, prop weaponry for film, and general introduction to stage combat, from ages eight to adult, from large classes to private lessons.

 Kevin's specialty is helping actors to better interact physically, whether that be with each other, with their props, or even with their own bodies.
 He's in training and Assistant Faculty with Theatrical Intimacy Education, and continues to be a lifelong student.